 The facility can easily accommodate school groups by dividing the students into separate but simultaneous activities: planetarium show, Immersion Zone tour, theater presentation, and viewing of the Dark Sky Observatory.

 The facility’s many offerings will be an attraction for area residents and tourists from around the world.
 There will be special shows and presentations in the Inspiration Theater and Hyperspace Planetarium.
 The Immersion Zone will be interactive and engaging.
-Viewing through the very large telescope is always a great experience and will encourage people to attend a star party.
+Viewing through the very large telescope will encourage people to attend a star party.
 Astronomy Magazine recently hosted a 9-day tour of Arizona’s astronomy-related facilities.
 This is just one specific example of a visit that would occur if the facility were completed.

 There are no astronomy camps in Arizona’s largest metropolitan area even though Arizona is known as the astronomy state.
 This is currently an unmet need.
 For people in the Phoenix area, attending an IDSDC astronomy camp would be less costly and more convenient than traveling a long distance.
 In addition, people from out of state attending conventions or visiting the Phoenix area might also choose to take advantage of a local astronomy camp.